 Table 1.
 Bill of materials for the Glia model stethoscope (100% infill)

 We compared the Glia stethoscope to the Littmann Cardiology III using a phantom, as described in the methods.
 At all frequencies tested, the Glia model performed similarly to the Cardiology III (Fig 2A).
-The difference in attenuation (dB) of the Glia model to the Littmann Cardiology III is shown in Figure 2B with values greater than 0dB indicating that the Glia attenuated less sound.
+The difference in attenuation (dB) of the Glia model to the Littmann Cardiology III is shown in Figure 2B with values greater than 0 dB indicating that the Glia attenuated less sound.

 Figure 2.
 Calibration and comparison of 3D printed Glia model stethoscopes to the Littmann Cardiology III.
 Stethoscope output responses were measured using the equipment setup described in the methods.
 Each stethoscope model recorded input sound at multiple frequencies and the change in amplitude between input and recorded sound was documented (lower log attenuation is better) for each stethoscope (Figure 2A).
-The decibel difference in attenuation (Glia minus Littmann) is shown across all frequencies tested where values above 0dB indicate the Glia model attenuated less sound (Figure 2B).
+The decibel difference in attenuation (Glia minus Littmann) is shown across all frequencies tested where values above 0 dB indicate the Glia model attenuated less sound (Figure 2B).

 Discussion

+Using a phantom-based method, we show here that the Glia model stethoscope, at a cost of $2.40 USD, is comparable to the Littmann Cardiology III across a range of spectral frequencies from 86 Hz to 5000 Hz, making it a low-cost, suitable alternative to those who cannot access or afford a high-cost model.

 The stethoscope is one of the most widely used instruments in modern medicine, allowing clinicians to detect subtle changes in heart, lung and vascular sounds.
-Despite a lack of major innovation in design or fabrication since Dr. Littmann patented his stethoscope in 1963, the acoustic stethoscope remains an expensive piece of equipment that creates a cost barrier for physicians practicing in developing nations.
-This study aims to create a high quality acoustic stethoscope at a cost under 5 USD.
+Despite a lack of major innovation in design or fabrication since Dr. Littmann patented his stethoscope in 1963, the acoustic stethoscope remains an expensive piece of equipment that creates a cost barrier for physicians practicing in low- and middle-income countires.
+This study aims to create a validated high quality acoustic stethoscope at a cost under $5 USD.

 The quality and intensity of the sound reaching the earpiece from the diaphragm is dependent on nearly every piece of the stethoscope as well as the physiology of the user.
-These variables have been previously well summarized3 and include the size and volume of the bell7,13; hardness of the inner cavity of the bell14; improperly fitted components allowing air leaks and loss of sound13; the thickness, size and tautness of the diaphragm and the interior smoothness, rigidity, length and diameter of the tubing15,16.
-Additional user related factors include improperly fitted ear pieces that allow air exchange4,13,16,17; anatomical variations of the auditory canal of the user17; background noise18 and training19.
+These variables have been previously summarized3 and include the size and volume of the bell18,41; hardness of the inner cavity of the bell42; improperly fitted components allowing air leaks and loss of sound41; the thickness, size and tautness of the diaphragm and the interior smoothness, rigidity, length and diameter of the tubing43,44.
+Additional user related factors include improperly fitted ear pieces that allow air exchange4,41,44,45; anatomical variations of the auditory canal of the user45; background noise46 and training47.
 Many of these variables needed to be considered when designing the Glia model stethoscope, particularly physical properties such as channel diameter through the 3D printed parts and infill percentage, which ultimately determines the density and hardness of the parts.
 We also tried several printing materials including poly-lactic acid (PLA) and ABS.
-Of particular challenge was creating the ear tubes to ensure that they could universally accept either molded ear plugs or purchased plugs, as well as creating the interface between the ear tube and the spring to prevent rotation when the ear tubes were pulled apart.
+Of particular challenge was creating the interface between the ear tube and the spring to prevent rotation when the ear tubes were pulled apart.